 PROS Plans in the past have projected park and recreational needs by broad planning areas.
 The smaller urban sector plan areas present distinct challenges and opportunities for park and recreation resources as areas redevelop.
 Urban Park Guidelines will provide direction to park and recreation recommendations in area master plans/sector plans, park master plans, park facility plans and CIP projects.
-This PROS Plan recommends that a system of parks and open spaces be provided for every urban master plan or sector plan area through a combination of public and private efforts.
+The 2012 PROS Plan recommends that a system of parks and open spaces be provided for every urban master plan or sector plan area through a combination of public and private efforts.
 Urban open space systems should support a vibrant and sustainable urban center by creating open spaces that will be comfortable, attractive, easily accessible, and provide a range of experiences.
 Those open spaces that rise to the level of serving as a focal point of community life for the sector plan area are typically recommended to be publicly owned and operated parks, while those open spaces serving each district, neighborhood, or block are often recommended as public use spaces to be owned by the private sector.
 The following hierarchy should be applied to all urban master plans and sector plans:

-- For the Sector Plan Area: - active recreation destinations within or near the plan area - a central civic urban park, ranging in size from 1/2 to 2 acres - an interconnected system of sidewalks and trails to connect parks and open spaces - wooded areas that will provide a sense of contact with nature - For each Urban Neighborhood: a neighborhood green - For each Block: an urban square or pocket park - For each Building: recreation space - For each Residence: private outdoor space
+For the Sector Plan Area:

+- active recreation destinations within or near the plan area - a central civic urban park, ranging in size from 1/2 to 2 acres - an interconnected system of sidewalks and trails to connect parks and open spaces - wooded areas that will provide a sense of contact with nature - For each Urban Neighborhood: a neighborhood green, urban buffer park, or community use recreational park - For each Block: an urban square, plaza or green space - For each Building: outdoor recreation space - For each Residence: private outdoor space

-Apply New Plan to Manage Natural Areas throughout the Park System
+Apply New Plan to Manage Park Natural Areas